 WHA Information Center (WHAIC) is increasing its analytical services.
 WHAIC has the capability to answer questions and support business decisions through data mining, and independent review of methods, analyses and presentation quickly and efficiently - providing users with a set of actionable data that has been tailored specifically for an organization's needs and for the area of interest.

-WHAIC has ready access to the hospital and ambulatory surgery center discharge data sets, the Wisconsin Health Information Organization (WHIO) DataMart, and the State of Wisconsin RN Nursing Workforce database.
+WHAIC has ready access to the hospital and ambulatory surgery center discharge data sets and the State of Wisconsin RN Nursing Workforce database.
 In addition to analytics, please check out all Data Products available from the WHAIC.

 The holiday season has begun!
 While decorating is one of the best ways to get into the festive spirit, data from the Centers for Disease Control and Prevention indicates there are more than 5,800 injuries per year from holiday decorating.

 In the United States, the Centers for Disease Control and Prevention (CDC) found that more than 37 million people have diabetes, yet 1 in 5 of those people are not aware they have it.
 Diabetes is the eighth-leading cause of death in the U.S., and experts think that may be underreported.